 Fact-:There is however no conclusive evidence that ratings will determine whether more viewers will choose to watch a movie.

-Reason-: This is because people have think differently, have different interests and therefore like different actors, storyline and genres.
+Reason-: This is because people hink differently, have different interests and therefore like different actors, storyline and genres.
 A rating does not alone inspire a viewer to make a selection.
 Their moods and tastes also play a role.

-Observation-: Often people just remember names of a few of their movies and can’t make a selection.
+Observation-: Often people just remember names of a few of their favourite movies and can’t make a selection.
+They are happy to be spoilt for choice and promoted by an intelligent source for guidance in line with their tastes.

 Conclusion-: Here’s when , Ingenious Entertainment Advisor steps in to solve this problem by using it’s artificial intelligence to recommend the best movie for us by considering some specifications given by a viewer.